 This section describes the basic steps for configuring path selection using the SteelHead Management Console.
 This section also includes a configuration example.
-For more information about the Management Console, see the SteelHead Management Console User's Guide.
+For more information about the Management Console, see the SteelHead User Guide.

 You can also use the Riverbed CLI to configure path selection.
 For more information about path selection commands, see the Riverbed Command-Line Interface Reference Manual.